 With option number one you will get fewer people reading your article because some people just don’t like clicking away from their email platform, especially if they are on their phone.

 BUT and it’s a big but, you are driving more traffic to your website and that is important.

 The more traffic you get (presuming it’s not coming from spammy sites) the more authority Google accredits you.

 Plus you are ‘training’ your readers to click through.

 That may sound a bit icky, but it’s important that there is at least some expectation that people will have to do this because when you’re looking to sell to them (more in a moment) you will need them to click through to your offer.

 The third option is to write new material for your newsletter readers, material that they cannot see just by visiting your blog.

-By and large, this is what I do with Coach the Life Coach and probably 75% of my newsletters consist of exclusive material.
+By and large, this is what I do with The Fully Booked Coach and probably 75% of my newsletters consist of exclusive material.